DenTelezhkin/Transporter/README.md

 ### States

 Due to generic implementation, you can have StateMachine of any type you want.
 The only requirement for state values is they should be `Hashable`.
-So, you can have State<Int>, or State<String> etc. Or have value of enum, like it's shown in example.
+So, you can have Int State, or String State etc. Or have value of enum, like it's shown in example.

 ```swift
 let intState = State(0)